 The Quebec Criterium was on the calendar for the last time.
 Here we can see some footage of it, mostly of the tarmac super special type stages.

 Rallye Sanremo became again a mixed surface rally in 1979.
-The event still started with a day of tarmac stages in the mountain rounds of the Sanremo area, but already by midnight the cars took a long motorway liaison to Tuscany for a leg of gravel stages.
-There wouldn’t be a rest halt until Tuesday evening, in San Marino.
+The event still started with a leg of tarmac stages in the mountain rounds of the Sanremo area on Monday morning, but already by midnight the cars had taken a long motorway liaison Eastwards, tackled more tarmac stages North of Pisa and switched into gravel setup, ready to go for Tuscan gravel stages overnight.
+There wouldn’t be a rest halt until Tuesday evening, in San Marino, with one stage also partly on the soil of the microstate.
 Thus this is yet another WRC event to cross borders of countries.